- Trip Outline

 Dracula tour from Cluj-Napoca – Sighisoara Halloween Party

 During this tour, enjoy our unique Halloween Party, which includes the Ritual of Killing of the Living Dead.
 We perform this ritual according to old customs and traditions.
 Join us and help a haunted spirit to gain his peace.
-Other special events included are a Romanian Folk Show and many other dark surprises.

 Begin your Sighisoara Holidays with a shot of 'tuica', also known as 'Romanian Water of Fire'.
 Enjoy a delicious traditional meal and then discover all the dark surprises we have prepared for you.
 Make sure you bring the best Halloween costume with you because we organize a competition.
 Our jury will choose the best female and male costume from all the participants to our Halloween tours to Transylvania.
 Furthermore, there's a second competition: Best Howl to the Moon.
 Show us the werewolf within and win a special prize!